akhilsrivatsa/SecureHash/README.md

 Project ReadMe Questions/Tasks:
 1. Size of the work unit that you determined results in the best performance for your implementation and an explanation of how you determined it.
 The size of the work unit refers to the number of sub-problems that a worker gets in a single request from the boss.

    **Ans**.
-In our system, each worker has the following tasks/sub-problem
+In our system, each worker has the following tasks/sub-problems

     -> Connecting to the server (low load)

     -> Receiving the input, i.e, no of Leading zeros (low load)

-    -> Execute the parallelized mining process (high load)
+    -> Executing the parallelized mining process (high load)

-    -> Returing the output to the server (low load)
+    -> Validating and returing the output to the server (low load)

     After testing various design and work distributions between the server and the worker program and an exhaustive trial and error process, we believe for our application which uses TCP connection this is the most optimal structure of the worker program.
 So according the size of work here is 4.